EvWilson/sqump/docs/api.md

     Returns:
         json - string, the given value in JSON representation

+to_json_pretty(value) -> json
+    Parameters:
+        value - any, a value to convert to JSON representation
+    Returns:
+        json - string, the given value in JSON representation
+    Note: Same as the above, just with the output indented.

 from_json(json) -> value
     Parameters:
         json - string, a valid JSON string